Occasionally families may need to borrow additional funds to help cover the cost of a student’s education.

 1. Whose name is on the loan?

 - Parent PLUS loan is in a Parent’s name, so the parent is responsible for repayment.
-An Alternative Education loan is typically in the student’s name, so the student is responsible for repayment
+A Private Alternative loan is typically in the student’s name, so the student is responsible for repayment

 2. Will the student need a co-signer?